iliana-marquez/diana-vizvary/README.md

     - CSS

 - Libraries:
-    - Bootstrap 5.3.3:
-        - To speed up the process of creating responsive sections throughout the site.
+    - Bootstrap 5.3.3: To speed up the process of creating responsive sections throughout the site.
-    - Google Fonts:
-        - To use the three main choices of the website's design.
+    - Google Fonts: To use the three main choices of the website's design.
-    - Font Awesome
-        - To use icons for intuitive contact information and socialmedia display.
+    - Font Awesome: Use of icons for intuitive contact information and socialmedia display.

 - Programs:
-    - Git:
-        - For version control
+    - Git: For version control.
-    - GitHub:
-        - For storing and early deployment
+    - GitHub: For storing and deploying the project.
-    - Canva:
-        - For website design (wireframes) and custom website items such as backgroundless hero images
+    - Canva: For wireframes' design and custom website elements such as backgroundless hero images.

 # Testing